Vyral/jason-daniels/_posts/2020-04-24-a-message-of-encouragement-amid-uncertainty.md

 <center><em>Although this pandemic has changed our daily lives for the time being, it has also allowed us to focus on what&rsquo;s most important.</em></center>

-<br>During this time of uncertainty, we believe it’s also a time for growth: A time to reflect on what’s really important, be creative, have faith, and love our neighbors.
+<br>During this time of uncertainty, we believe **it’s also a time for growth**\: A time to reflect on what’s really important, be creative, have faith, and love our neighbors.
 It has taken a crisis to make time for home, but when you’re ready, we’re here to help you find yours.